-I saw something on Instagram which got me thinking about my journey the last few months.
+I saw this post on Instagram and it got me thinking about an experience during my healing journey.

-I didn’t really give it too much thought in that session, she said it as we were finishing up.
-However, once I got home and into the days after as her words sunk in – I felt my anxiety building.
+I didn’t really give it too much thought in that moment because she said it as we were finishing up.
+However, once I got home and into the days after, as her words sunk in I began to feel my anxiety building.
 I felt uncomfortable and unsure in a general sense.

 It was a tough week and I couldn’t wait to get back to therapy to talk about it more.
 I was beginning to understand.
 I was beginning to realize what I was afraid of and why my anxiety was tripped so intensely.